ZaynFlame/zaynflame/README.md

-# ZAYNFLAME – Official Flame Universe Site
+# ZAYNFLAME Full Website
-This project includes all key pages and structure for full deployment.
+This site contains full HTML pages with real scrolls and structure, created by Zyntheon for Zayn.